Academic Support and Accommodation Program (ASAP)

 • Use of a fidget

-• Access to audiobooks and audiotexts including Bookshare (online database of audio and accessible texts)
+• Use of text-to-speech and access to audiobooks and audiotexts, including Learning Ally (online database of audio and accessible texts)

 • Modification of class schedule